ingenieux/lambada-book/firststeps/under-the-hood.md

 Although AWS doesn't make its details public, there's nothing wrong about reversing whats available to us.
 In fact, some already did it before.

-In this example, we'll work on Lambda Shell, a tool to grab parts of the AWS Java Runtime for Lambda, and make a few investigations of our own.
+In this example, we'll work on Lambda Shell, a tool to grab parts of the AWS Java Runtime for Lambda, and make a few investigations of our own.[^1]

+[^1]: Credit goes to Eric Hammond of Alestic for doing [this first](https://alestic.com/2014/11/aws-lambda-environment/)

 ### Downloading the Examples